jeremy-edward-bauerle/LegendSRD/edited-output/monsters/hand-edit.md

-Type           Size          Reach         Damage                      AP/HP              Range Bite           M             M             1D8+1D4+Poison              As for Head        - Jump           L             T             1D6+1D4+Poison              As for Body        - 66
+Type           Size          Reach         Damage                      AP/HP              Range Bite           M             M             1D8+1D4+Poison              As for Head        - Jump           L             T             1D6+1D4+Poison              As for Body        -

-Alex Greene (order #3140110)                                                                                       8
-Alex Greene (order #3140110)   8
-       Basilisk
+## Basilisk
 Approximately the size of a large rooster, a basilisk has grey or green scales, two bat-like wings and a mane of greasy, mangy black feathers running down its spine.
 It supports itself on four legs ending in rooster-like claws.
-The creature’s head is similar to a rooster’s, featuring a crown-like crest and a wattle.
+The creature's head is similar to a rooster's, featuring a crown-like crest and a wattle.
 The tail is serpentine or reptilian and the facial features of the beast may also bear a resemblance to a lizard or snake.

 A basilisk can kill with a glance.
 In combat, the basilisk glares at a single opponent each round.
-If the basilisk overcomes the target in an opposed test of its Persistence against the target’s Resilience, the target dies instantly.
+If the basilisk overcomes the target in an opposed test of its Persistence against the target's Resilience, the target dies instantly.
 Using the gaze attack costs no Magic Points and the basilisk may attack normally in any round in which it uses the gaze attack.
 This attack penetrates magical defences as if it were a Magnitude 6 Common Magic spell.
 If the target successfully resists the gaze attack, he is unharmed, though he may certainly be targeted